cedvdb/x_router/README.md

   '/products/:id' => when the user wants to see a specific product
 ```

-In this scenario it is apparent that the **upstack** can be defined as a function of the url path where each segment of the path is a screen in the stack.
+In this scenario it is apparent that the **downstack** can be defined as a function of the url path where each segment of the path is a screen in the stack.
-For example when on the '/products/:id' route the **upstack** will look like this:
+For example when on the '/products/:id' route the **downstack** will look like this:

 ```
   - ProductsScreen
   - ProductDetailsScreen
 ```

-This is the approach this library takes to create the **upstack** by default.
+This is the approach this library takes to create the **downstack** by default.

 ## Usage